CarterFaceySmith/nodeStockInformationServer/README.md

 This server enables users to retrieve company stock data from a three table local database, including;
 - Historical prices
 - Simply Wall St snowflake scores
+- Company identity data
 - Volatility
 - ...and other relevant metrics.

 The API supports various query parameters for filtering, sorting, and basic pagination.

+The API has a local logger using [Winston](https://github.com/winstonjs/winston) which runs of severity levels specified by [RFC5424](https://tools.ietf.org/html/rfc5424).

+By default it will log only info level events, these are logged to the console and the `combined.log` file found in the project root directory.

 ## Getting Started